 Subject Directories are created and maintained by human editors who review sources and make decisions about their inclusion in the index based on pre-determined selection criteria.

-WWCC Library Class/Assignment Research and Subject Guides: links to both database and web resources
+- WWCC Library Class/Assignment Research and Subject Guides: links to resources for specific class assignments or subject areas

 Remember to evaluate sources using the RCBCA (Relevence, Credibility, Bias, Currency, Accuracy) test !!!